 Milk – Milk is added to thin down the aam ras.
 To make this dessert vegan, replace dairy milk with plant-based milk like coconut milk, almond milk, or soy milk.

 Sugar – Adjust the amount depending on your taste preference and the sweetness of mangoes.

-Gujarati Aamras recipe (also called keri no ras) uses dry ginger powder (sonth) instead of cardamom powder, and it tastes delicious too.
+Ginger Powder – Gujarati Aamras recipe (also called keri no ras) uses dry ginger powder (sonth) instead of cardamom powder.
 You can try this version as well.